Foods and Meal in Japan

 And, it has a little higher alcohol content than wine.

-Both warmed sake and cold water are OK as the method of drinking.
+Both warmed sake and cold sake are OK as the method of drinking.

 Sake is translated as "Rice wine" in English.

-Like the words suggests, Sake is made from rice and tasty water.
+Like the words suggests, Sake is made by using rice and tasty water and farmenting them.

 Sake breweries are dotted in many local areas in Japan.